 4. Decrease Pressure to Your Device and Hardware When Editing Footages

 4K boasts tons of information.
-Your PC has to be well built to handle the enormous amount of data.
-Lags, stuttering are the common headache issues we are facing.
+Your PC has to be well-built to handle the enormous amount of data.
+Lags, stuttering are the common headache we will be facing.
 But we don't have to be bothered by that problem as over 70% of YouTube watch time happens on mobile platforms.The majority of popular phones are designed with size 6in to 8in.
 It is hard for that small display to show all details of 4K videos.
-Since downscale 4K video to 1080P helps us save a lot of space without any visible quality loss, why we don't make our life easier?
+Since downscaling 4K video to 1080P helps us save a lot of space without any visible quality loss, why not make you life easier by dealing with 1080P?

-How to Downscale 4K to 1080P with Ease by Using Top 4 Best Converters
+How to Downscale 4K to 1080P with Top 4 Video Converters

 There are a lot of software out there that purport to convert 4K to 1080P.
 They'll advertise themselves as fast and versatile.
 But as we're all too well aware, most of these converters are just plain crap.
 Slowing down the computer, and exporting video in extremely low quality and etc. Moreover, they often come packaged with toolbars or malware which may do great harm to our PC.

 In this article, we detail 4 of the best apps for downscaling 4K to 1080P.
 Each comes with unique features to target a specific purpose.
 You can choose the one according to demand.

 #1 VideoProc – Convert 4K to 1080P without Losing Quality